pantherx01/hotspot-manufacturers/applications/Panther X2.md

 # **Manufacturing Information**

-BROWAN COMMUNICATIONS (referred to as Browan) is an essential partner of E-sun, responsible for the mass production of Panther X.
+BROWAN COMMUNICATIONS (referred to as Browan) is an essential partner of Panter Global, responsible for the mass production of Panther X.

 Browan is a professional wireless equipment company founded in 1999.
 The company is one of the Gemtek Group's (Taiwan listed company, stock code 4906) companies that focus on leveraging the wireless technology Know-How accumulated over the years to address the emerging businesses of the Internet of Things.
 In addition, BROWAN focuses on integrating wireless technology such as WiFi, BLE, LTE, and LoRa.